CSRF Protection

 The Controller (Users.php)

-When CSRF protection is implemented, the CSRF validation will be transparent - you won't need to write any special code.
-The framework will handle it entirely within the method.
+CSRF validation is transparent - you don't need to write any special code.
+The framework handles it entirely within the method.

 Manual Forms (Without Helpers)